 Pull request reviewers

 To find requests you've been asked to review, check the Pull requests to review list on the Your work dashboard.
-You can also go to the Pull requests page of your team's repositories to help your team with other pull requests where you're not listed as a reviewer.
+You can also go to the Pull requests page of your workspace's repositories to help your colleagues with other pull requests where you're not listed as a reviewer.

-When a team member adds you as a reviewer, we'll notify you by email.
+When a workspace member adds you as a reviewer, we'll notify you by email.
 After the initial notification about pull request creation, you'll continue to get email notifications for these occurrences:

 - The author makes updates